 Most museums, temples, and park entrance fees cost around 50-100 THB to get in.
 However, The Grand Palace in Bangkok will cost you 500 THB (About $15 USD).
 It’s the day tours such as going to Ayutthaya and adventures that will cost you the most money.
 Buying your tickets in advance from Klook can sometimes save you money and allow you to skip lines.
 They have tickets available for Bangkok, Chiang Mai, Phuket and other destinations in Thailand.

 Hiking, diving, and jungle trekking can cost you anywhere from $15-$100 USD per person.
 You can negotiate lower prices if you’re going in a group.
 How much you spend is up to you, but I don’t recommend you cheap out on experiences.
 Note that some attractions charge more for non-Thais.
 This is standard practice and often posted.
 Your Thailand costs for attractions shouldn’t be too much, but you’ll need to budget for the expenses.

 With so many markets and malls, it’s not a far stretch to say that shopping is one of Thailand’s biggest tourist attractions.
 I certainly enjoyed shopping during my time there, but I found the quality to be quite low on almost everything I bought.
 Haggling in markets is expected, so sometimes it’s worth watching others do it first before you make your first offer.

 How much does it cost to go to Thailand?
-You can easily get by on $40 USD or less a day (plus the cost of your flight to Thailand).
-If your goal is to see the country for as cheap as possible, then you won’t be disappointed.
+I estimate a ten-night trip will run you about $2,850 USD.
 That being said, if you’re willing to spend just a little more, you can have one heck of a trip!
-Now check out my guide on how much does it cost to go to Southeast Asiahow much does it cost to go to Southeast Asia.
+Now check out my guides on how much does it cost to go to Southeast Asia, Laos, the Maldives, Dubai, Singapore, Malaysia and Vietnam for more inspiration.